aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Import the container component to `root.jsx`.
 * Nest and render a `<PokemonIndexContainer />` within your `<Root />` component.

-**Test your `PokemonIndex` components**: To start, your app should render and empty of pokemon objects reflecting your app's initial state.
+**Test your `PokemonIndex` components**: To start, your app should render an empty `ul` reflecting your app's initial state, after the request to `fetchPokemon` succeeds the ul should be populated with pokemon.
 Look for webpack and console errors when debugging.

 ```js
 document.addEventListener('DOMContentLoaded', () => {